 Lunch time?
 Stop in historic Kilmarnock and enjoy lunch at one of the many local restaurants serving everything from Virginia comfort food to Thai!

-Next stop by one of the only wineries in Virginia that is accessible by water, Jacey Vineyards, off Route 200 and situated on Mill Creek.
+Next, stop by one of the only wineries in Virginia that is accessible by water, Jacey Vineyards, located off Route 200 and situated on Mill Creek.
 Be sure to try the Malbec.

 Consider scheduling an overnight stay to enjoy all the area has to offer.
-Several of our wineries offer overnight accommodations, including the Hope & Glory Inn (which owns The Dog and Oyster Vineyard) and the Villas at Jacey Vineyards.
+Several of our wineries offer overnight accommodations, including the Hope & Glory Inn (which owns The Dog and Oyster Vineyard) and Ditchley Cider Works.
 Other local options include local B&B’s and the historic Tides Inn Resort.